fa8i/Agentify/README.md

 - **Memory service and isolation**
   Pluggable backends (in-memory, Redis, …) with per-use-case policies (TTL, maximum messages, etc.), plus optional memory isolation so each agent can maintain its own conversation history for scalability and privacy.

+- **Reasoning Models**
+  Configure the model's thinking depth, safely merge `model_kwargs`, automatically store "Chain of Thought" in conversation history, and log reasoning steps in real-time for visibility.

 - **Tools and actions**
   Type-annotated tool interface, straightforward registration of custom tools.